mharris717/ember-drag-drop/README.md

 When using this addon, you get to work with objects in your domain layer, just like everywhere else in Ember.
 The only two things you need to use are (as you might expect) [Draggable Object](#draggable-object) and [Draggable Object Target](#draggable-object-target)

 ## Requirements

-- Supports Ember 2.18 and up (may work with lower version, but this is what is tested)
+- As of version 0.9 and up it works with Ember 3.12 and higher.
+- Use 0.8.2 if you need to support a Ember 2.X or version less than Ember 3.12

 ## Installation